nest/nest-simulator/doc/htmldoc/hpc/threading.rst

    Sequential placing

-   In this scheme, the cores of 1 processor are filled before going to next
+   In this scheme, the cores of 1 CPU are filled before going to next

    Setting to use for this case: ``export OMP_PROC_BIND = close``